Do you have a tall-tale-teller living in your home?

 Clearly, as parents we need to guide our children away from lying.

 So how do we stop our children from telling tall tales?
+Is lying an ADHD symptom?
 (I will address telling lies to avoid trouble or feelings of shame in a later post.)

 First, choose a time to talk to your child outside of a moment in which you’re triggered.
 Both you and your kiddo have to feel calm and collected.